Loose Leaf Tea

 Ignoring Water Quality

-Loose Leaf Tea vs Tea Bags (Taste, Cost, Quality)
+Loose Leaf Tea vs Tea Bags: Taste, Cost, and Quality

 Cost and Value